Free Consultation Call 24/7

 • Does the nursing home offer the spiritual or cultural support I need?

-• Does the nursing home have specific policies and procedures related to the care of individuals with dementia?
+• Does the nursing home have specific policies and procedures in place for caring for individuals with dementia?
 If so, does the policy include non-medication-based approaches to care as a first attempt to respond to behavioral symptoms, which are often a means of communication, for residents living with dementia?

 • What percentage of residents who have a diagnosis of dementia are prescribed antipsychotic medication?

-• What’s the nursing home’s current rate of the antipsychotic medication use?
+• What’s the nursing home’s current rate of antipsychotic medication use?

 • Does the nursing home participate in any efforts related to reducing antipsychotic medication use?